bbrezillon/linux/Documentation/media/uapi/v4l/ext-ctrls-codec.rst

       -
     * - __u16
       - ``num_slices``
-      - Number of slices needed to decode the current frame
+      - Number of slices needed to decode the current frame/field.
+When operating in per-slice decoding mode (see :c:type:`v4l2_mpeg_video_h264_decoding_mode`), this field should always be set to one
     * - __u16
       - ``nal_ref_idc``
       - NAL reference ID value coming from the NAL Unit header